 Based on how you host them, you can divide them into 3 types: in-person, virtual and hybrid events.
 The in-person approach is the most common form of events...at least till this year.
 The popularity of virtual events rose by the pandemic outbreak and they probably became one of the most discussed topics in the event industry in the year 2020.
-Event organizers were suddenly forced to switch from in-person event to virtual, so that they at least won't lose all their budget.
-Most of the time they have to do it without any previous experience or knowledge of the advantages and real challenges of hosting a virtual event.
+Event organizers were suddenly forced to switch from in-person event to virtual, so that they won't lose all their budget.
+Most of the time they have to do it without any previous experience or knowledge of the advantages and real challenges of hosting such type of events.

 So what are the differences between these 3 types of events?
 What are the pros and cons of virtual and hybrid events?
 What you can expect and what you should prepare yourself for?
 Are virtual events just a temporary need or a new way to grow that you haven't think of before the pandemic broke out?
-This article is about to answer your questions and help you make a smarter choice when deciding what type of event is the best for you.
+The following comparison is about to answer your questions and help you make a smarter choice when deciding what type of event is the best for you.

-Virtual events, as the name already suggests, are events that take place in a virtual environment and therefore without the need for attendees to be physically present at a particular place, as it is at in-person events.
+Virtual events (also called live events or online events), are events that take place in a virtual environment and therefore without the need for attendees to be physically present at a particular place, as it is at in-person events.
 All the sessions are running online (as live streams or videos-on-demand) and the attendees interact on their computers or mobile devices.
-The event is usually hosted with the help of some streaming or video sharing services and attendee engagement platforms.
+The event is usually hosted with the help of some streaming or video sharing service and attendee engagement tools.

 Let's have a look at the pros and cons of a virtual event in compare to an in-person event.